kevinwonart/kodo/README.md

 # kodo- a todo list by Kevin for Kevin

-Learning how to use Django and Javascript and React by building a simple to-do webapp.
+A wewbapp using Django and React by building a simple to-do webapp.